WED—February 20—7 PM & FRI—February 22—6:30 PM

 $12 ($7 ASF Members)

 93 min.
-In Polish, Swedish, and English with English subtitles.
+In Korean, Danish, and English with English subtitles.

 In this docu-fictional film, two Danish-Korean adoptees, Karoline and Thomas, separately return to the country they were born in to seek out answers about their birth parents, where they meet at a guesthouse for returning Koreans.
 As they each embark on their own personal quests for answers, they also begin seeking out the personal stories of fellow adoptees who they meet in the city of Seoul.
 Confronted with the spirit of their motherland as well as the frank and revealing personal accounts that they run across, Karoline and Thomas are hurled into an emotionally disorienting journey that forces them both to question their destinies and identities.